 In the GDPR, a dignitarian approach to personal data protection is made operational with an “endowment of data ownership” where data subjects can determine the extent of third parties’ processing prerogatives.
 This takes place via a conceptualization of data as a ‘commodity with dignitarian connotations’: the personal agency is enhanced by treating personal data as one’s user capital of production.

 A similar approach is present within the DGA, but not fully.
 On the one hand, the DGA’s main goal is to enable the broadest possible reuse of and access to information, both for personal and non-personal data.
 Here, data commodification is particularly evident given the function of data intermediation services.
-As we previously discussed, this new framework seems to foster a scenario tilted in favor of data monetization where data becomes an object of transaction to obtain a service or compensation in return.
+As we previously discussed, this new framework seems to foster a scenario tilted in favor of data monetization where data becomes an object of the transaction to obtain a service or compensation in return.

-On the other hand, the DGA includes provisions which treat data as a common-pool-based resource.
+On the other hand, the DGA includes provisions that treat data as a common-pool-based resource.
 This conceptualization is more aligned with a reading of data as a freely available and accessible resource.
-In the DGA, this approach is evident in the design of data altruism organizations – information repositories of data donated by data users and holders in the general interest – which have as their main objective that of facilitating access for data that is voluntarily made available for the common good.
+In the DGA, this approach is evident in the design of data altruism organizations – information repositories of data donated by data users and holders in the general interest – which have as their main objective that of facilitating access to data that is voluntarily made available for the common good.

 Finally, the DA embeds a conceptualization that is more aligned with an understanding of data as a non-rivalrous resource that generates economic benefits through widespread use.
-This is clear in recital 6 of the measure which states that:
+This is clear in recital 6 of the measure, which states that:

 “In order to realize the important economic benefits of data as a non-rival good for the economy and society, a general approach to assigning access and usage rights on data is preferable to awarding exclusive rights of access and use”.

-Non-rivalry is aligned with a “functionalist understanding” of data as a welfare-enhancing good: access rights are linked to the fulfillment of a variety of other users’ rights, such as with freedom of expression, information, services, and competition.
+Non-rivalry is aligned with a “functionalist understanding” of data as a welfare-enhancing good: access rights are linked to the fulfillment of a variety of other users’ rights, such as freedom of expression, information, services, and competition.
 Specifically, this reading is present in the memorandum of the Act in the context of the review of the 1996 sui generis Database Directive.
 Here, the Commission states that:

 “There is a need to balance the policy objectives of IP protection of such databases in the context of the data economy, where the exclusivity of data as a non-rival good is in general considered an impediment to innovation” (page 9).